GARDEN STATE PLAZA

 In November 1998, the retail center was renamed WESTFIELD SHOPPINGTOWN GARDEN STATE PLAZA.
 This was truncated to WESTFIELD GARDEN STATE PLAZA in June 2005.
 Westfield had established 100-percent ownership of the mall in January 2002.

-A fifth major enlargement of WESTFIELD GARDEN STATE PLAZA included a remodeling of the Food Court, twenty new inline stores, and construction of the American Multi-Cinema Garden State 16 megaplex (which was built over a covered parking deck).
-This venue showed its first features on May 25, 2007.
+A fifth major enlargement of WESTFIELD GARDEN STATE PLAZA included a remodeling of the Food Court, installation of twenty new inline stores, and construction of the AMC Garden State 16.
+This cinema megaplex, built over a covered parking area, showed first features on May 25, 2007.

-By the early 21st century, WESTFIELD GARDEN STATE PLAZA had become one of the most profitable shopping malls in the nation.
+By the turn of the 20th century, WESTFIELD GARDEN STATE PLAZA had become one of the most profitable shopping malls in the nation.
 Old Navy, who could no longer afford their premium-priced store space, closed.
 The 2-level (43,000 square foot) area was renovated.
 It re-opened, as a Tokyo-based Uniqlo fashion boutique, on September 28, 2010.

 In January 2013, a 160 million dollar construction project got underway.
 A parking garage adjacent to Neiman Marcus was demolished and replaced by a larger, state-of-the-art deck.
-Retail space in the southwest corner of the mall was reconfigured into a 2-level, twenty-three tenant, Premium Fashion District.
-This was to include "fashion-forward" stores such as Tory Burch, Vince Camuto, Maje, Sandro, Triumph Intimate Apparel, Scotch & Soda, A/X Armani Exchange, Lush and Forever Flawless.
+Retail space in the southwest corner of the mall was reconfigured into a 2-level -twenty-three tenant- Premium Fashion District.
+This included "fashion-forward" stores such as Tory Burch, Vince Camuto, Maje, Sandro, Triumph Intimate Apparel, Scotch & Soda, A/X Armani Exchange, Lush and Forever Flawless.
 The renovation was conducted in two phases.

 The first, comprising construction of the new parking deck, was dedicated in November 2013.
 Charter stores in the Premium Fashion District opened on March 22, 2014.
 The gross leasable area of the WESTFIELD GARDEN STATE PLAZA now stood at approximately 2,182,900 square feet, with a retail roster of 314 stores and services.

-A second WESTFIELD GARDEN STATE PLAZA anchor store went dark on February 27, 2021.
+On February 27, 2021, a second WESTFIELD GARDEN STATE PLAZA anchor store went dark.
 Lord & Taylor, who had operated at the mall since August 1996, shuttered their store as part of the chain's dissolution.

 Sources: